 Students not admitted to Sacramento State or who have been admitted for fall 2017 must register in person at the university’s College of Continuing Education (CCE) in Napa Hall beginning May 8.
 Registrations will be accepted in person, Monday through Friday, 8 a.m. to 5 p.m.

 Please note that fees will be charged to your account in TWO parts.
-The tuition charges will appear on your account the day after you register.
+The course fee charges will appear on your account the day after you register.
 The remaining mandatory term fees ($416) will calculate later, and may take up to a week to appear on your account.

 The CSU system makes every effort to keep student costs to a minimum.
 Fees listed in posted schedules or student accounts may need to be increased when public funding is inadequate.
 Therefore, CSU must reserve the right, even after initial fee payments are made, to increase or modify any listed fees, without notice, until the date when instruction for a particular semester has begun.
 All CSU listed fees should be regarded as estimates that are subject to change upon approval by The Board of Trustees.